-- Work with a consulting engineer and school district to determine the feasibility of installing Best Management Practices to remove sediment and nutrients from runoff entering Sunset Bay. - Complete Best Management Practice feasibility study water for urban watershed in Worthington. - Conduct monthly water quality monitoring of Lake Ocheda during June through September. - Continue to offer Conservation Reserve Program (CRP) filter strip incentive payments throughout the District. - Work with Worthington and other agencies to create programs for converting high priority CRP grass filter strip sites into permanent stream bank and lakeshore protection practices. - Continue to provide administrative and technical services, and financial support, for Okabena-Ocheda-Bella Clean Water Partnership Joint Powers Board. - Read staff gauges at least monthly during the ice free season on Okabena, Ocheda, and Bella lakes.
-Report data annually to the Department of Natural Resources (DNR). - Complete construction of the Prairie View ponds expansion project. - Do maintenance work needed to establish the native vegetation in the areas disturbed by Prairie View project construction activities. - Administer the Prairie View Clean Water Land and Legacy Grant.
+- Conduct monthly water quality monitoring of Okabena and Ocheda lakes during June through September. - Continue to offer Conservation Reserve Program (CRP) filter strip incentive payments throughout the District. - Work with Worthington and other agencies to create programs for converting high priority CRP grass filter strip sites into permanent stream bank and lakeshore protection practices. - Continue to provide administrative and technical services, and financial support, for Okabena-Ocheda-Bella Clean Water Partnership Joint Powers Board. - Read staff gauges at least monthly during the ice free season on Okabena, Ocheda, and Bella lakes.
+Report data annually to the Department of Natural Resources (DNR). - Do planting and maintenance work needed to establish the native vegetation in the areas disturbed by Prairie View project construction activities. - Manage the Prairie View pond water level to minimize water flowing over the spillway before vegetation is established in the Flexamat. - Administer the Prairie View Clean Water Land and Legacy Grant.
 Submit final report in the BSWR eLINK system when construction is complete. - Continue discussions with Worthington about ownership and management of the Prairie View property.
 Accept ownership if needed to protect the site permanently with perennial vegetation. - Do monthly inspections of the Prairie View ponds project site as required by the operation and maintenance plan.
-Perform maintenance as needed.
+Perform maintenance as needed. - Cooperate with Worthington, Nobles County and other partners to implement a initiate a multi-year Lake Okabena carp population control program.
+Install radio telemetry trackers, track fish migration and perform fish removals during 2019.